Menu

 Varieties for Backyard Growing

 Plant olive trees in full sun with well-drained soil.
 They tolerate Adelaide's clay soils if drainage is adequate.
+Dig a hole twice the width of the root ball but no deeper.
+Do not add compost to the backfill for olives, as they prefer lean soil.
 Water deeply once a week during the first two summers, then reduce to occasional deep watering during extended dry periods.
-Mature trees are very drought-tolerant.
-Prune annually in late winter to maintain shape and improve airflow.
+Mature trees are very drought-tolerant and survive Adelaide's dry summers with minimal supplemental water.

 Harvest table olives in April and May (green) or June and July (black).
 Oil olives are harvested in May and June when the fruit changes colour.
-A single mature tree produces 20-40 kilograms of fruit per year.
+A single mature tree produces 20 to 40 kilograms of fruit per year.
+Process table olives in brine, salt, or lye.
+Take oil olives to a community pressing facility (several operate in the Adelaide Hills and Barossa during harvest season).

 Figs